p-slash/lyspeq/README.md

 + [GSL](https://www.gnu.org/software/gsl/) is needed for some integration and interpolation.
 + [Python3](https://www.python.org), [Numpy](http://www.numpy.org) and [Scipy](http://www.numpy.org) are needed for fitting.
 + [MPI](https://www.open-mpi.org) is needed to enable parallel computing.
 + [CBLAS] and [LAPACKE].
-+ [CFITSIO]

-Even though [GSL](https://www.gnu.org/software/gsl/) has built in CBLAS functions, I recommended using an optimized library such as Intel's [MKL](https://software.intel.com/en-us/mkl), [ATLAS](http://math-atlas.sourceforge.net) or [OpenBLAS](https://www.openblas.net).
+I have been mostly using [MKL](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html#gs.932925) and [OpenBLAS](http://www.openblas.net).
+[ATLAS](http://math-atlas.sourceforge.net) has been passing simple `make test`, but not fully validated.
 The compiler flags will depend on the system specifics.
 Modify Makefile accordingly.
-To link one of these libraries to gsl_cblas, remove `-lgslcblas` from `LDLIBS`.
+To link one of these libraries to `gsl_cblas`, remove `-lgslcblas` from `LDLIBS`.
 For ATLAS, add `-lcblas -latlas` to `LDLIBS` in your Makefile.
 To link OpenBLAS, add `-lopenblas`.
 Intel has [link line advisor](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor).
++ [CFITSIO](https://heasarc.gsfc.nasa.gov/fitsio/) for reading picca files.

 Compile and Install
 =====